atharva-18/GSoC2021/README.md

 ![Joints](images/joints.gif)

-Besides the abovementioned, I have also added features such as the about dialog and light intensity fields during the pre-GSOC period.
+Besides the above-mentioned, I have also added features such as the about dialog and light intensity fields during the pre-GSOC period.

 We hope that this project will provide a better user experience to existing users and bring more people under the Ignition project by reducing the feature gap between the two simulators.

-These new visualization will be released to the public with Ignition Fortress in September 2021.
+These new visualizations will be released to the public with Ignition Fortress in September 2021.

-## Acknowledgements
+## Acknowledgments

 I would like to thank my mentor, Alejandro Hernández Cordero for being a great mentor and helping me during the entire program and before it as well.
-Thanks to the entire Open Robotics team for providing me with this oppurtunity, reviewing my work, and guiding me in the way.
+Thanks to the entire Open Robotics team for providing me with this opportunity, reviewing my work, and guiding me in the way.

 The non-programming was just as much of an experience if not more.
 The weekly team meetings were a great way of looking into project management and workflows.
-Now, I am looking forward to give my project presentation at the Fortress Demos Community Meeting.
+Now, I am looking forward to giving my project presentation at the Fortress Demos Community Meeting.

-The work has definitely helped improve my programming skills, and I learned a great deal about 3D rendering and physics simulation.
+The work has helped improve my programming skills, and I learned a great deal about 3D rendering and physics simulation.

 ## About Me

 I am a final-year undergraduate engineering student at DJ Sanghvi College of Engineering, University of Mumbai pursuing Electronics Engineering.

 I primarily work with autonomous robotics and self-driving software.
-I have been a part of the Formula Student team of my institute where we are building a self-developed autonomous race-car.
-Through the team, I gained hands-on experience in robot navigation and perception, and motivated me to further explore ROS and Gazebo.
+I have been a part of the Formula Student team of my institute where we are building a self-developed autonomous race car.
+Through the team, I gained hands-on experience in robot navigation and perception and motivated me to further explore ROS and Gazebo.
 I have also worked at a startup to develop and deploy autonomous navigation software for use in warehouse environments.

-During my time at Open Robotics, I had the oppurtunity to directly work on features that were used by users in the robotics industry and academia.
+During my time at Open Robotics, I had the opportunity to directly work on features that were being used by users in the robotics industry and academia.

 Thank you for reading.